Teachers

 But too often, the systems around them make that work harder than it needs to be.

-This year, we took a step back to look closely at what is actually happening inside the child care workforce.
+We wanted to take a step back to look closely at what is actually happening inside the child care workforce.
 Not just what people say in theory, but what the data shows and what educators themselves shared when asked directly about their experiences.

 The result is our 2025 Workforce Report, a comprehensive look at how educators are working today, what helps them stay in the field, and what gets in the way.